rdkcentral/rdkservices/docs/api/HdmiInputPlugin.md

 Returns the Source Data Product Descriptor (SPD) infoFrame packet information for the specified HDMI Input device as raw bits.

+> This API is **deprecated** and may be removed in the future.
+It is no longer recommended for use in new implementations.
+[Refer this link for the new api](https://rdkcentral.github.io/rdkservices/#/api/AVInputPlugin?id=getrawspd)

 ### Events

 No Events